phbillet/pdesolver/README.md

   * Fast Fourier Transform (FFT) based spatial discretization for high accuracy.
   * Dealiasing strategies to mitigate spectral aliasing errors.

-* **Time Integration Schemes**
+* **Evolution Equation Support**

+  * `PDESolver` provides robust support for time-dependent **evolution equations**, including first- and second-order PDEs in time.
+  * The solver uses spectral methods combined with advanced time-stepping schemes :
       * Exponential time stepping and ETD-RK4 methods for first-order and second-order time derivatives.
       * Leap-frog and Runge-Kutta schemes for robust temporal evolution.
+  *  It automatically extracts dispersion relations from symbolic equations and applies appropriate temporal integrators based on the structure of the linear operator.
+This enables accurate simulation of wave propagation, dispersive effects, and energy-preserving dynamics.

+* **Stationary PDE Support**

+  * In addition to time-dependent problems, `PDESolver` offers robust support for solving **stationary partial differential equations** using spectral methods and asymptotic inversion techniques for `psiOp(symbol, u)` operators.
+  * This is particularly useful for elliptic equations and problems involving pseudo-differential operators.
+  * Visualization tools are also integrated to analyze the operator symbol, solution structure, and error against exact solutions.

 * **Visualization and Analysis**